-We stayed at the beautiful Woodlands Caravan and Camping Park.
-This has static caravans, a glamping pod and pitches for tents, caravans and camper vans.
+We stayed near to the Vale of Rheidol Railway at the beautiful Woodlands Caravan and Camping Park in Devil’s Bridge.
+It has static caravans, a glamping pod and pitches for tents, caravans and camper vans.
 We stayed on a hard standing pitch with an electric hook up.
 The pitch was huge, we had plenty of space for both our van and drive away awning.

 Facilities were second to none.
 Warm, clean and the sort of place that thinks of every detail.
 The girls loved the fact there was a special toilet and sink for little ones to use.
 Of course it was dog friendly too, with gorgeous walks nearby and plenty of dog bins around the site.

 Devil’s Bridge itself is well known for the three bridges constructed on top of each other during different eras.
 You can take a walk to see both these and the Devil’s Bridge Falls.
 Dogs are welcome to do these walks on leads.
 However, they warn you that large dogs may struggle to get through the turnstile and little dogs could struggle with the steps.
 We didn’t attempt the walks because Pluto isn’t great on steps at the best of times and there really are a lot of them.